-Your child is exploring his or her world and may experience many emotions.
+Your child is exploring the world around them and may experience many emotions.
 When parents respond to emotional needs in a loving, consistent way, their children develop confidence and feel more secure.

-At 14 to 15 months, your child may be able to say a few words, understand simple commands, and let you know what he or she wants by pulling, pointing, or grunting.
-Your child may drink from a cup and point to parts of his or her body.
+At 14 to 15 months, your child may be able to say a few words and understand simple commands.
+They may let you know what they want by pulling, pointing, or grunting.
+Your child may drink from a cup and point to parts of the body.
 Your child may walk well and climb stairs.